Do you hesitate to try wool because it requires special care?

 Doesn’t Wool Cost Too Much?

 Not necessarily.
-Upcycled soakers, shorties and longies at Median Woolworks start at just $8.00.
-Generally speaking, when compared to other diapering fabrics, wool does fall in the higher price range.
+Granted, when compared to other covers, wool does fall in the higher price range.
 But the price is fair and reasonable based on value and performance.
 Can my $8 PUL cover be used for 2 weeks without laundering?
-No, but my $16 wool longies can!
+No, but my $16 wool longies potentially can.
 Double the price, double the performance.
-It’s a simple equation.
+And as mentioned above, you don’t need to buy as many wool covers.
+Most mothers who use wool full-time can get by with 2 for day and 2 for night.
+Compare that to the 6-8 PUL covers that is usually recommended.

-Since name brands can cost $25 or more, you can save lots of money on wool by purchasing used on swap sites like Cloth Diaper Trader and Diaper Swappers, or by choosing creations from work-at-home-moms.
-A few ideas:
+Some name brands can cost $25 or more, but Nicki’s now has Merino Lite covers for $19.99 and Imagine pull-ons for $14.99 – not bad at all!
+You can also save lots of money on wool by purchasing used on swap sites like Cloth Diaper Trader and Diaper Swappers, or by choosing creations from work-at-home-moms.

 How Do You Store Wool for a Long Time?